bitwiseworks/python-os2/Doc/reference/introduction.rst

 It is dangerous to add too many implementation details to a language reference document --- the implementation may change, and other implementations of the same language may work differently.
-On the other hand, there is currently only one Python implementation in widespread use (although alternate implementations exist), and its particular quirks are sometimes worth being mentioned, especially where the implementation imposes additional limitations.
+On the other hand, CPython is the one Python implementation in widespread use (although alternate implementations continue to gain support), and its particular quirks are sometimes worth being mentioned, especially where the implementation imposes additional limitations.
 Therefore, you'll find short "implementation notes" sprinkled throughout the text.

 Every Python implementation comes with a number of built-in and standard modules.
 These are documented in :ref:`library-index`.
 A few built-in modules